austb/forge-statsd/README.md

 ## Metaprogramming Methods

-All [StatsD::Instrument metaprogramming methods](https://github.com/Shopify/statsd-instrument#metaprogramming-methods) are available under `ForgeStatsD::Intrument`
+All [StatsD::Instrument metaprogramming methods](https://github.com/Shopify/statsd-instrument#metaprogramming-methods) are available under `ForgeStatsD::Intrument`.

+ForgeStatsD methods can be added as class names in the same way that [StatsD class methods](https://github.com/Shopify/statsd-instrument#instrumenting-class-methods) are added.
 ### ForgeStatsD::Intrument.statsd_measure_request

 Operates the same as `statsd_measure`, but it calls measure_request and therefore also accumulates the time under a second key.